 - Horseback Riding

-FAQ – Things to Do in Indiana Dunes National Park
+FAQ – Indiana Dunes National Park Things to Do

 I recommend spending one day at Indiana Dunes National Park which will give you plenty of time to see all of the park’s top attractions.